HomeInventoryUpdated Inventory List BIR Sample Submission Guide 2025

 Additional Reporting Requirements

-Beyond the annual inventory list BIR submission, businesses must also comply with additional reporting requirements as outlined in RMC No. 57-2015 to ensure full compliance with BIR standards.
-These requirements apply to industries like manufacturing, retailing, real estate, and construction.
+Beyond the annual inventory list BIR submission, companies in industries like manufacturing, retail, real estate, and construction must also meet additional reporting requirements under RMC No. 57-2015.
 The key reports and formats include:

 1. Monthly or Quarterly Inventory Summaries: Businesses, especially those with large stock volumes or in regulated sectors, may need to submit periodic inventory movement reports.